Dittofi

 PeerSpace is a peer to peer (p2p) marketplace for professional and social rental spaces.
 In other words, it is an online marketplace that connects individuals looking for a venue to host a private or social event with property owners who are looking to rent out their underutilized space.

 The PeerSpace platform acts like a middleman, connecting and facilitating transactions between property owners and renters.
-Then, in the end, the platform earns its revenue by charging a commission on each transaction that takes place on their platform.
+Then, in the end, the platform earns its revenue by charging a commission (or take rate) on each transaction that takes place on their platform.

 PeerSpace, an example of a p2p rental marketplace